 Highlights included the Museum of Pop Culture and Museum of Flight, wine tasting in the Space Needle, touring Pike Place Market, breakfast at Salish Lodge (as featured in the Twin Peaks TV show), and researching Seattle speakeasies for a story on Feastio (my food blog).

-March signaled the start of New York Yankees spring training in Tampa, Florida, an occasion to get together with family for a game.
+March signaled the start of New York Yankees spring training, one of my favorite outdoor activities in Tampa, and an occasion to get together with family for a game.

 Unfortunately, the Yankees again missed the World Series in 2022, but at least it was a historic year for Aaron Judge, who set an American League record with 62 home runs.